AlexiaChen/awesome-stars/README.md

 ## [Go](id:go)

+- [ChainSafe/gossamer](https://github.com/ChainSafe/gossamer) – 🕸️ Gossamer: A Go implementation of the Polkadot Host
 - [maaslalani/slides](https://github.com/maaslalani/slides) – Terminal based presentation tool
 - [TomWright/dasel](https://github.com/TomWright/dasel) – Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
 - [xiaods/k8e](https://github.com/xiaods/k8e) – k8e - Simple Enterprise Kubernetes.
 I would like to adopt more enterprise features in a lightweight distribution, a binary component, k8e to provide all the k8s components.